ono-midori/ono-midori.github.io/techs/libevent.md

 Using this method risks breaking binary compatibility with other versions of of Libevent, which may have different sizes for the event structure.

 These are very small costs, and do not matter for most applications.
-You should just stick to using event_new() unless you know that you’re incurring a significant performance penalty for heap-allocating your events.
-Using event_assign() can cause hard-to-diagnose errors with future versions of Libevent if they use a larger event structure than the one you’re building with.
+You should just stick to using `event_new()` unless you know that you're incurring a significant performance penalty for heap-allocating your events.
+Using `event_assign()` can cause hard-to-diagnose errors with future versions of Libevent if they use a larger event structure than the one you're building with.

 ```c++
 int event_assign(struct event *event, struct event_base *base,